tsmith512/tsmithcreative/content/blog/2024-09-10-esp32-leak-detector/index.md

 ---
-title: Leak Detector for Home Automation
+title: Leak Detector Notifications with an ESP32
 summary: >
   Using an ESP32 and two leak sensors with ESPHome and Home Assistant to warn me if the air conditioner tries to flood the house again.